Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Existence and stability of the Cauchy horizon

-where $\hat{C}_{\phi}$ was defined in \eqref{def_Chatphi} and the error term $O(e^{-2c(s)v})$ stemming from the estimate in $Q$ was reabsorbed in the costant, assuming that $v_1$ is sufficiently large.
-If we divide both sides of the above by $r(u, v) \ge R-l\epsilon$ (see \eqref{bounds_r_noshift}), the first term in the brackets can be estimated using that $R-l\epsilon \ge Y$ and \eqref{N_choice}:
+assuming that $v_1$ is sufficiently large.
+If we divide both sides of the above by $r(u, v) \ge R-l\epsilon$ (see \eqref{bounds_r_noshift}), the first term enclosed in brackets can be estimated using that $R-l\epsilon \ge Y$ and that, taking $N$ large: